mmontalbo/grim_rust/grim_viewer/README.md

   `grim_viewer/presets/manny_office_layout.json`.
 The helper script `python tools/grim_viewer.py run` automatically forwards it, so day-to-day launches always share the same declarative layout.
+- The preset keeps the timeline and scrubber panes 640px wide so the 78-column overlays (timeline summary + movement scrubber legend) render without clipping;
+  bump these widths if future overlay text grows.
 - Tweak the preset (or point `--layout-preset` at a copy) when you need extra room for new overlays.
 Minimap sizing uses `min_side`, `preferred_fraction`, and `max_fraction` to describe its responsive bounds.